umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Hostnames/index-v9.md

 When you create an Umbraco Cloud project, the project URLs are based on the name of your project.

 Let's say you have a project named `Snoopy`.
-These will be the default hostnames:
+The default hostnames will be:

-* Umbraco Cloud Portal: www.s1.umbraco.io/project/snoopy
+* Umbraco Cloud Portal - www.s1.umbraco.io/project/snoopy
-* Live site: snoopy.euwest01.umbraco.io
+* Live site - snoopy.euwest01.umbraco.io
-* Development environment: dev-snoopy.euwest01.umbraco.io
+* Development environment - dev-snoopy.euwest01.umbraco.io
-* Staging environment: stage-snoopy.euwest01.umbraco.io
+* Staging environment - stage-snoopy.euwest01.umbraco.io

 To access the backoffice add `/umbraco` at the end of the Live, Development or Staging URL.